What Are You Leaving Behind & What Are You Moving Towards?

 In the first post of this series, Moving Country & the Hidden Overwhelm, we explored how relocation can dysregulate the nervous system even when the move is chosen and exciting.

-In this piece, we go a layer deeper: what we’re leaving behind, what we’re moving towards, and how identity and trauma shape that transition.
+In this piece, we go a layer deeper: what we’re leaving behind, what we’re moving towards, and how identity, stress, and trauma shape that transition.

 In the next post, we’ll explore a common but rarely spoken experience in expat life: why you can feel lonely abroad even when you’re surrounded by people, and what the nervous system has to do with it.